anymod/guide/docs/examples/make-page-editable.md

 lang: en-US
 ---

-In this example, we'll make an existing piece of content on a website editable through Anymod.
+In this example, we'll make an existing piece of content on a website editable through AnyMod.

 ### 1. Find the content that you want to make editable